-HLTH430 - Health Data Analytics and Information Governance 3 Credits managing, analyzing, and interpreting healthcare data to support clinical practice, operational efficiency, and strategic decisionmaking.
+HLTH430 - Health Data Analytics and Information Governance 3 Credits

+This course explores the role of data analytics and information governance in improving healthcare delivery and decision-making.
+Students will examine methods for acquiring, managing, analyzing, and interpreting healthcare data to support clinical practice, operational efficiency, and strategic decision-making.
 The course emphasizes the importance of information governance frameworks in maintaining data integrity, security, and compliance with regulatory standards.